saiyamrajput/Information-Retreival-Search-Engine/README.md

 These corpus files are not included in this repository.

-5. Run the test files in the `tests/` directory to reproduce the preprocessing, retrieval, ranking, and evaluation checks.
+5. Run the tests from the repository root.